alicebob/siren/README.md

 ## Running

 Siren connects to the mpd at localhost:6600 by default.
-Change it with `./siren -mpd=192.168.1.2:6600`
+Change it with for example: `./siren -mpd=192.168.1.2:6600`

-If you don't want to make Siren available in you subnet, use: `./siren -listen=localhost:6601`
+If you don't want to make Siren available to everyone in you subnet, use: `./siren -listen=localhost:6601`

 ### NGINX